-The University of Nebraska–Lincoln's Employee Assistance Program is a confidential service offered to UNL employees and their immediate family members at no charge.
-Consultation and counseling are available to help faculty and staff with personal or work related problems that can affect general well being, work performance, or academic performance.
+The University of Nebraska–Lincoln's Employee Assistance Program is a confidential service offered to university employees and their immediate family members at no charge.
+Consultation and counseling are available to help with personal or work related problems that can affect general well being, work performance, or academic performance.

 Schedule an Appointment

 Schedule an in-person, online or phone counseling session by calling or emailing our office.
 Appointments are available Monday through Friday including the lunch hour with some limited evening appointments.

 501 Stadium Drive, Room 128